thisspider/reviewerSelection/README.md

 pre-commit install
 ```

+Make sure that `pdftotext` is available on your system (it is required by refextract).

 ## Extract infos from PDF

 The class `pdf_extraction.PDF` will read the following from a given PDF file: